“THE ROOMMATE tugs at heartstrings as much as it tickles the bone.”

 Sharon, in her mid-fifties, is recently divorced and needs a roommate to share her Iowa home.
 She bites the bullet, embraces adventure, and welcomes Robyn, also in her mid-fifties, who has left the Bronx and is looking for a place to start anew.
 As Sharon begins to uncover Robyn’s secrets, they encourage her own deep-seated desire to transform her life completely, even if it requires a turn into dangerous territory.

-Jen Silverman is a New York-based writer.
+Playwright Jen Silverman is a New York-based writer.
 Born in the U.S., she was raised across the U.S., Europe and Asia.
-Jen’s theatre work includes: Collective Rage: A Play In 5 Betties (world premiere at Woolly Mammoth, New York premiere with MCC, London premiere at the Southwark Playhouse, New York Times Critic’s Pick); The Roommate (Humana Festival, Williamstown Theatre Festival, Steppenwolf directed by Phylicia Rashad, Long Wharf, South Coast Repertory Theatre, among others); The Moors (world premiere at Yale Rep, New York premiere with The Playwrights Realm, finalist for the Susan Smith Blackburn Award); Dangerous House (Williamstown Theatre Festival; originally InterAct Theatre in an earlier iteration); and Witch (commissioned and premiered by Writers Theatre, Chicago).
+Jen’s theatre work includes: COLLECTIVE RAGE: A PLAY IN 5 BETTIES (world premiere at Woolly Mammoth, New York premiere with MCC, London premiere at the Southwark Playhouse, New York Times Critics Pick); THE ROOMMATE (Humana Festival, Williamstown Theatre Festival, Steppenwolf directed by Phylicia Rashad, Long Wharf, South Coast Repertory Theatre, among others); THE MOORS (world premiere at Yale Rep, New York premiere with The Playwrights Realm, finalist for the Susan Smith Blackburn Award); DANGEROUS HOUSE (Williamstown Theatre Festival; originally InterAct Theatre in an earlier iteration); and WITCH (commissioned and premiered by Writers Theatre, Chicago).
 Her plays have been published or produced internationally in the UK, Germany, Australia, Spain, and Shanghai.

-Mr. Jackson has directed at major theaters throughout the U.S. and on Broadway, (The Utter Glory of Morrissey Hall, starring Celeste Holm, Mark Hellinger Theater, 1979), in Europe and was the first American ever invited to direct in the Soviet Union.
+Director Nagle Jackson has directed at major theaters throughout the U.S. and on Broadway, (THE UTTER GLORY OF MORRISSEY HALL, starring Celeste Holm), in Europe and was the first American ever invited to direct in the Soviet Union.
 He served as Artistic Director of both the Milwaukee Repertory Theatre (1970-76) and the Tony Award winning McCarter Theatre, Princeton (1979-90) and was an Associate Artist with the Denver Center Theatre Company, staging twenty productions for them.
 He stepped down from the McCarter to pursue his dual career as playwright and director.
-His play, Opera Comique, debuted at A.C.T., San Francisco and then played the Kennedy Center with a cast including Eli Wallach, Ann Jackson and Brian Beford under Mr. Jackson’s direction.
-It had its European debut by the Berliner Grund Theater in Luxembourg and was subsequently produced by the Natonal State Theatre of Turkey.
-His play, The Elevation of Thieves was a prize winner of the first Onassis Foundation International Playwright’s Competition, presented to Jackson by the president of Greece.
+His play, OPERA COMIQUE, debuted at A.C.T., San Francisco and then played the Kennedy Center with a cast including Eli Wallach, Ann Jackson and Brian Bedford under Nagle’s direction.
+It had its European debut by the Berliner Grund Theater in Luxembourg and was subsequently produced by the National State Theatre of Turkey.
+His play, THE ELEVATION OF THIEVES was a prize winner of the first Onassis Foundation International Playwright’s Competition, presented to Nagle by the president of Greece.
 Seven of his plays have been published by Dramatists Play Service and are regularly presented both here and abroad.
-Mr. Jackson continues an active directorial career at various theaters around the U.S. He resides in Princeton Junction, NJ with his wife, Sandy.
-He was a Fulbright Fellow for theatrical studies in Paris, and holds an honorary Doctorate of Humane Letters from Whitman College.
+Nagle continues an active directorial career at various theaters around the U.S. He was a Fulbright Fellow for theatrical studies in Paris, and holds an honorary Doctorate of Humane Letters from Whitman College.

 Choose your performance date on the calendar below to purchase tickets or redeem your subscription.